 - A feeling that something is in your eye

-An early sign of Fuchs' dystrophy includes awakening with blurred vision that gradually clears up during the day.
-As the disease worsens, swelling becomes more consistent and vision blurs.
+An early sign: You wake up with blurred vision that slowly clears during the day.
+As the disease worsens, swelling becomes more consistent and vision stays blurry.

-- Drying of blisters with a hair dryer two or three times per day
+- Drying your swollen cornea with a hair dryer (at arm's length) two or three times a day

 - Corneal transplant (full or partial)

-Lattice dystrophy is characterized by the presence of abnormal protein fibers throughout the stroma.
-Although this condition can occur at any age, early changes can be seen in childhood.
+Lattice dystrophy: This is abnormal protein fibers in the stroma.
+It can happen at any age, but early changes can be seen in childhood.

-Lattice dystrophy gets its name from the clear overlapping lines of proteins in the stroma.
-This can make the cornea cloudy and reduce vision.
-In some people these proteins may cause epithelial erosion.
+It gets its name from the clear overlapping lines of proteins.
+They can make your cornea cloudy and reduce your vision.
+They could wear down your epithelial layer.